Limit the study area

 - Confirm that Selection type is New selection.

-- For Expression, click New expression.
-Create the expression Where AREATYPE is equal to RURAL.
+- For Expression, create the expression Where AREATYPE is equal to RURAL.

-- Click the Verify the SQL expression is valid button (the green check mark).
+- Click the Verify the SQL expression is valid button.

 - Click OK.